tkarn/ERposAge/README.md

  - *Common39Genes-probesets.txt*

-One additional file necessary for the analysis is **NOT** availables in this resource:
+One additional file necessary for the analysis is **NOT** available in this resource:
- - *n2007_MAS5.txt* (400 MB) contains all Affymetrix microarray data and can be downloaded as zip file from: https://user.uni-frankfurt.de/~tkarn/data/n2007_MAS5.zip
+ - *n2007_MAS5.txt* contains all Affymetrix microarray data and can be downloaded as a 187 MB zip file from: https://user.uni-frankfurt.de/~tkarn/data/n2007_MAS5.zip